reinh/notes/posts/2015-06-27-theoretical-pearl-l-systems-as-final-coalgebras.markdown

 which repeatedly (coiteratively) applies the `rules` to the `axiom`.
 This makes `generate` a fixed point of the `rules` `m`-coalgebra.

-Now we can generate first six steps of its derivation and check our work with [@fig:abaababa].
+Now we can generate first six steps of our example's derivation and check our work with [@fig:abaababa].

 <aside class="sidenote">